Addiction treatment with virtual reality therapy - interactive VR scenarios for alcohol, drug and gambling addiction

 -

-Bar, supermarket and prrivate party - Other confrontations take place in these scenarios to the topics of Slot machines, cigarette consumption, cannabis, cocaine, crack pipes and heroin paraphernalia and can be used interactively.
+Bar, Supermarket and Private Party - Other confrontations take place in these scenarios to the topics of Slot machines, cigarette consumption, cannabis, cocaine, crack pipes and heroin paraphernalia and can be used interactively.

 -

-data from the patients is fed in by means of a finger sensor in real time
+of the patients by means of a finger sensor in real time

-and can subsequently be evaluated. - These VR exposures for addictions are also successfully carried out in groups
+and can then be analyzed. - These VR exposures for addictions are also successfully carried out in groups

 Bar with slot machines